ga4gh/data-security/AAI/AAIConnectProfile.md

 &requested_token_type=urn:ga4gh:params:oauth:token-type:task_specific
 &audience=https://wes.example.org
 &allow_delegation=true
-&requested_visa_jti=a1b2c3
-&requested_visa_iss=https%3A%2F%2Fvisa-issuer.example.org
-&requested_visa_jti=d4e5f6
-&requested_visa_iss=https%3A%2F%2Fras.nih.gov
+&requested_visa_sig=2R0wiAvPiktq5cbRd1Tfh3mCNtQ4CSsnKd8GQ9xmt1Q
+&requested_visa_sig=r3OwbeMZ38Dz7tS5zEp8XVFFyN0j7BuoMdXjGZo40Xi
 ```
-Note that this example also assumes that a Client has already received a user's Passport to be able to identify specific Visas, similar to the situation of obtaining a de-scoped Passport in the Direct Forwarding interaction.
+Note that this example also assumes that a Client has already received a user's Passport to be able to identify specific Visas via their signatures, similar to the situation of obtaining a de-scoped Passport in the Direct Forwarding interaction.
 In this situation, however, the Client receives an opaque token (i.e., of fixed size and of no inherent informational value to the Client) as a response from the Broker:
 ```
 {
   "access_token": "uY29ssbFm3_Kq7Pk2zH8dR4tNwXvL6aE",